adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 description: Learn how to provide different styles to your modules and components based on state, such as showing, hiding and loading.
 ---

 We may need to style elements differently when a module (or component) is in a particular state.
-Here some different states that could require different styling:
+Here some examples:

 - showing or hiding
 - active or inactive